Skyway666/Kuroko-Engine/Kuroko Engine/Game/README.txt

 INNOVATION:
 Rodrigo De Pedro Lombao
 - File import through windows explorer
-- Camera can display viewports and the depth buffer
+- Component camera can display a viewport, which can show depth buffer and can be operated with the mouse, modifying the transform of the game object that contains it
 - Notifications of memory leaks in console
 - Skybox
 - Viewports